Teh Tarik (Delicious Frothy, Milky Tea)

 Most stall owners also have variations on the plain version.
 You could add ginger for teh halia (ginger tea), or you could add spices like cloves, cinnamon and cardamom for the south Asian masala tea.

-I start every morning with a cheat’s version of masala tea.
+I start every morning with this, or if I’m feeling lazy, a cheat’s version of this masala tea.
 I add a pinch of ground cardamom and some freshly grated ginger to a huge mug for a fab way to start my day.

 What Tea is used for Teh Tarik?